 For any functionality that appears to confuse you, you only need to tap on the question mark icon next to the feature, and you’ll get a pop-up with explanations.

-While this in-line support makes the platform easy to use, it is a tad inconsistent and doesn’t exactly appear throughout the platform.
+While this support makes the platform easy to use, it is a tad inconsistent and doesn’t exactly appear throughout the platform.